mocaccinoOS/website/content/en/docs/Desktop/Migration/sabayon.md

 equo remove dev-qt/qtcore --ask
 ```
 {{< alert color="warning" title="Warning" >}}
 Migration can take some time.
-We advice you to disable screen-locking and power savings.
+We advise you to disable screen-locking and power savings.
 If your screen gets locked during upgrade you might not be able to login again while the upgrade is running.
 {{< /alert >}}

 {{< alert color="warning" title="Warning" >}}
-Because we need to basically download everything in addition to the current installation you need a significant ammount of free disk space.
+Because we need to basically download everything in addition to the current installation you need a significant amount of free disk space.
 We recommend at least 30GB of free space for a basic installation.
 {{< /alert >}}

 You can convert a Sabayon system (running Entropy) to Mocaccino OS (running luet) with the following commands as root